 - certain accidents.
 Economic hardship typically is not enough to qualify as a force majeure event on its own.

 Determining whether a force majeure clause can be invoked is a fact intensive inquiry, as it depends on the specific language of a contract.
 Generally, force majeure clauses are interpreted narrowly. “[T]he general words are not to be given expansive meaning; they are confined to things of the same kind or nature as the particular matters mentioned.”
 Force majeure clauses are interpreted in light of their purpose, which is “to limit damages in a case where the reasonable expectation of the parties and the performance of the contract have been frustrated by circumstances beyond the control of the parties.” “[W]hen the parties have themselves defined the contours of force majeure in their agreement, those contours dictate the application, effect, and scope of force majeure.”

-State Specific Requirements for Force Majeure Clauses: New York, Florida, Texas, Illinois
+State Specific Requirements for Force Majeure Clauses: New York, Florida, California, Texas, Illinois

 Under New York law, a key issue in determining whether a party can successfully invoke a force majeure clause is whether the clause lists the specific event claimed to be preventing performance.
 As noted previously, some force majeure clauses list “epidemics” or “pandemics” as force majeure events.
 The CDC defines an epidemic as an outbreak of disease that infects communities in one or more areas, and a pandemic is an epidemic which spreads across the globe.
 If a contract at issue lists epidemics or pandemics as a force majeure event, the claiming party could argue that the coronavirus qualifies in light of the fact that is has been officially declared a pandemic by World Health Organization.